Faced with typhoon, we thought the end was nigh.

 “Why are we doing this?
 We must be crazy.”
 I said.

 You could feel the tension in the air as people prayed.
 The flight crew looked as worried as we were.
-The plane behaved as if it were already in the air, rocking from side to side.
-It was as if it was a wild animal trying to escape.
+The plane behaved as if it were already in the air, rocking from side to side, as if it was a wild animal trying to escape.

 After ten minutes of silence, other than the sound of the beating rain and the roaring wind, the Captain told us we would all need to leave the plane.
 They had cancelled the flight.